 Video: Full “Beauty and the Beast” performance in the Royal Theatre with Rapunzel and Flynn Rider

-After each performance, characters meet with guests, not only princesses Belle and Rapunzel but also her companion Flynn Rider and the Fantasy Faire maidens.
+After each performance, characters meet with Guests, princesses Belle and Rapunzel and her companion Flynn Rider and the Fantasy Faire maidens.

-Within the Royal Hall, guests have a chance to get more time with the characters, a rotating group of Disney Princesses that includes Cinderella, Ariel, Aurora, Rapunzel, Belle, and more.
+Within the Royal Hall, Guests can get more time with the characters, a rotating group of Disney Princesses that includes Cinderella, Ariel, Aurora, Rapunzel, Belle, and more.
 The wait time sign in front notes which three princesses are greeting at any given time.

 Video: Conversations with Aurora, Ariel, and Cinderella in Royal Hall at Fantasy Faire

-For those looking to take home some souvenirs, the Fairy Tale Treasures gift shop offers plenty of princess paraphernalia, including dresses, shoes, tiaras, plush characters, and much more.
+The Fairy Tale Treasures gift shop offers plenty of princess paraphernalia for those looking to take home some souvenirs, including dresses, shoes, tiaras, plush characters, and much more.